 Tip 3: Gut Health & Nutrition

 Diet is one of the most significant, controllable influences on maintaining gut health.
-Consuming a diet rich in both probiotics and prebiotics has a potentially therapeutic effect against mood disorders, such as anxiety.
+Consuming a diet rich in both probiotics and prebiotics has a potentially therapeutic effect against mood disorders, such as anxiety (1).

-Consuming a diet rich in fruits, vegetables, healthy fats and lean meat and limited in convenience, processed foods can go a long way in improving your mental wellness.
-This blog post explores the connection between food and mood in depth.
+Additionally, Consuming a diet rich in fruits, vegetables, healthy fats and lean meat and limited in convenience, processed foods can go a long way in improving your mental wellness (2).
+A recent blog post explores the connection between food and mood in depth.

 Remember, a healthy mind equals a healthy gut and vice versa.
 Unresolved emotional distress takes a toll on your body over time, often leading to anxiety and therefore gastrointestinal issues, such as stomach bloating.
 I challenge you to implement one or more of the tips above to improve your symptoms of anxiety related bloating.